About The Centennial Journey

 With 23 parks left to visit at the centennial’s conclusion, David completed his goal to visit all 417 National Park Service units with his visit to Reconstruction Era National Monument on the weekend of his 47th birthday in December 2017.

-Note: The National Park Service currently has 423 units.
-David has visited them all.
+Note: The National Park Service currently has 433 units.
+As of September 2025, David has visited them all.
 New units since the book’s publication include Mill Springs Battlefield National Monument, Eisenhower National Memorial, Ste.
-Genevieve National Historical Park, and Medgar and Myrlie Evers Home National Monument.
+Genevieve National Historical Park, Medgar and Myrlie Evers Home National Monument, New Philadelphia National Historic Site, Emmett Till and Mamie Till-Mobley National Monument, New England National Scenic Trail, North Country National Scenic Trail, Ice Age National Scenic Trail, Amache National Historic Site, Blackwell School National Historic Site, Springfield 1908 Race Riot National Monument, Carlisle Federal Indian Boarding School, and Frances Perkins National Monument.

 The scenic ideals that surround even our national parks are carriers of a nostalgia for heavenly bliss and eternal calmness.